Stranger Things season 4: Writing

 The character of Eddie Munson is based on Damien Echols, one of the West Memphis Three who was wrongly convicted in 1994 of the deaths of three boys due to his appearance, which residents tied to being part of a satanic cult.
 The writers drew from Paradise Lost, a documentary covering Echols, for Eddie's story.

 As they had done with the Demogorgon from the first season, the Duffers opted to use the Dungeons & Dragons character of Vecna as the basis of this season's antagonist, something that the child characters would recognize and understand the dangers due to their familiarity through the role-playing game.
-While Vecna was not fully introduced in Dungeons & Dragons materials until 1990 through the module Vecna Lives!, and only had been alluded to in the lore prior to that, the Duffers believed that Eddie was an advanced gamemaster that was able to extrapolate how Vecna would behave for purposes of the show.
+While Vecna was not fully introduced in Dungeons & Dragons materials until 1990 through the module Vecna Lives! and only had been alluded to in the lore prior to that, the Duffers believed that Eddie was an advanced gamemaster that was able to extrapolate how Vecna would behave for purposes of the show.
+As they worked on the season and the Stranger Things: The First Shadow (2023) play, the Duffers came about with the idea that Martin Brenner had used Henry Creel's blood to create more psychic children, with Eleven being his most successful manifestation of that, to serve as living weapons for the Cold War era.
+Tying the idea into the show's main antagonist, the Duffers started to really explore the concept because of finding interesting the possibility to use it to delve and explain where Eleven's powers actually originated from.
+Brenner had originally been planned to be confirmed alive and return as early as the second season, but the Duffers realized as they developed that season that there wasn't a place for Brenner to come back then; he instead appeared as illusions projected towards Eleven.

+The Duffers originally talked out about having Will Byers come out as gay in the season, which they had been discussing and wanting to do for a very long time, but they realized that they lacked the space to do it properly.
+In retrospective, they were glad they didn't because it gave them the time to arc the entire season towards Will's eventual coming out in the following fifth and final season, where he starts to embrace himself.